THE LETTER OF ST. JUDE

 The letter is most relevant to modern times, for it reminds one of "new age" philosophy.
 Jude takes issue with false teachers who claim that a Christian's freedom means he is free from moral obligation.
 This letter urges believers to be faithful to the moral teachings of the Gospel!

 This letter is mysterious and unique in several ways.
 The letter of St. Jude is the only one in the Bible that refers to Michael (verse 9) being an Archangel.
-There is similarity between Jude and the Second Letter of Peter, especially Jude 4-16 and 2 Peter 2:1-18.
+There is similarity between Jude and the Second Letter of Peter 2:1-18 on false teachers.
 Two apocryphal Hebrew works are quoted, the Assumption of Moses (verse 9) and the Book of Enoch (verses 14-15).
 And Jude 13 relates a phenomenon that is often described by those patients with near-death experiences following anesthesia: "They are like wild waves of the sea, foaming up their shameless deeds, wandering stars for whom the gloom of darkness has been reserved forever" (NAB).
+The letter concludes with a comforting word on the mercy of Our Lord: "keep yourselves in God’s love as you wait for the mercy of our Lord Jesus Christ to bring you to eternal life."

 The following Scripture is from the Douay-Rheims Bible, now in the public domain.
 The Douay-Rheims Bible was the standard English Bible for Catholics for over 300 years, and still remains in use today.
 The Douay-Rheims Bible was the first approved English translation of St. Jerome's Latin Vulgate Bible.
 The Old Testament translation was completed at the English College of Douai, France in 1609, and the New Testament at the English College of Rheims, France in 1582.
 The Douay-Rheims Bible was revised by Bishop Challoner in England from 1749 to 1752.
 The Haydock Douay-Rheims Bible of 1814 was the one upon which President John F. Kennedy took the oath of office on January 20, 1961 to become the 35th President of the United States.